SSDiego/text_analysis/README.md

 Here are some of the clusters we have found.
 You have to keep in mind that when I was doing this project, my goal was to understand the data that I had no idea what they were about.
 Now it's different because I'm trying to both have more insight about a large set of files and also gain time and direction when facing this situation

 ![](my_images/7.jpg)![](my_images/8.jpg)![](my_images/9.jpg)

+While the first cluster does not bring a lot of information, the second one starts to tell us about some things we should be looking into, like geographic data, taxes, and net tension classification.
+The third cluster is the best one of the 3 of them.
+Of 10 topics, 7 of them are names from companies that we definitely are interested in.